AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 Step 5: New a Branch
 =======

-Please new a new branch based on branch "staging", which is for all developers.
+Please new a new branch based on branch "staging" (NOT "master"), which is for all developers.
 DO NOT directly push codes to the branch "staging" or "master".

 Step 6: Creating Commits and PRs/MRs